Donders-Institute/data-streamer/README.md

 ### Use the modality plugin

-To make use of the modality plugin, one should define it in a streamer's configuration file (`docker/streamer/config/default.json`) under the `Modalities` sector.
-Define a unique modality name as a `key` in the `Modailities` sector, and the corresponding `value` containing at-least an attribute called `type` referring to the plugin.
-When the streamer is started, it will create a new REST interface prefixed with the modality name for creating a streamer job to be processed by the specific plugin.
+To make use of the modality plugin, one should define a modality instance in a streamer's configuration file (`docker/streamer/config/default.json`) under the `Modalities` sector.
+Define an unique name of the instance as a `key` in the sector, and a corresponding `value` containing at-least an attribute called `type` referring (case sensitively) to the plugin.
+Once the streamer is (re-)started, a new REST interface prefixed with the name of the modality instance will be created for accepting new streamer jobs to be processed by the plugin.

 The following example creates a new modality called `myTest`, using the `modalityTEST.js` as the plugin: